Cananito/Cananito.github.io/_generator/content/books.md

 Finished: 2019/Dec/31
 Rating: 5/5

 Had me nodding throughout, even though I didn't learn anything particularly groundbreaking.
-A lot of people would probably be turned off by the "bro" style of the author but I really enjoyed it and laughed a lot.
+A lot of people would probably be turned off by the “bro” style of the author but I really enjoyed it and laughed a lot.

 For some reason the thing that stuck with me the most for no particular reason was this part where he talks about the difference between fault and responsibility.
 That there are things that are not your fault but are your responsibility, and you shouldn’t deal with them by blaming and blaming and blaming whoever was at fault.
 Some examples he gives are: